LiamKettle/website/content/_index.md

           date_start: '2023-05-25'
           date_end: '2023-08-05'
           description: |2-
-              * Identified 5+ areas for improvement towards creating a testbed for human-machine teaming in space operations through conducting an experimental study with 20 participants.
+              * Enhanced research protocol effectiveness by advocating areas for improvement to stakeholders towards creating a novel testbed for human-machine teaming in space operations.
-              * Analyzed quantitative measures using R to provide a proof-of-concept in support of future grants towards human-machine teaming.
+              * Strengthened support for securing future grants towards human-machine teaming through successful implementation of proof-of-concept experimental research.
-              * Collaborated with the United States Air Force Academy and mentored 2 cadets in end-to-end research.
+              * Collaborated with the United States Air Force Academy and mentored 2 cadets in end-to-end research leading to their successful stakeholder presentation and conference submission.

         - title: Researcher
           company: University of Otago
           company_url: ''